jfischoff/trek/README.md

 #### Successful Behavior

 `apply` executes the the non-applied migrations (`*.sql` files) in `DIRPATH` together in a single `READ COMMITTED` transaction.

+If the file name contains `_NO-TRANSACTION` as the last portion of the name (before `*.sql`), then it will be run without a transaction.
+With multiple files, they will be split into contiguous, ordered groups, so that adjacent files will be run in the same transaction, and `NO_TRANSACTION` files will each be run separately.

 `apply` returns a JSON list of migrations entries as seen in the example above.